ibm-cloud-docs/EventStreams/scaling_capacity.md

 Storage capacity is the amount of storage allocated in the service instance for retention of message data.

-Storage capacity can be scaled-up, independent of throughput capacity, when data retention is important for your architecture.
+Storage capacity can be scaled up, independent of throughput capacity, when data retention is important for your architecture.

 {{site.data.keyword.messagehub}} stores three replicas of your data to ensure the highest level of resilience across three availability zones.
 When you select 2 TB of storage with {{site.data.keyword.messagehub}}, it is equivalent to deploying 6 TB of storage if you are running your own Apache Kafka cluster